alphagov/pay-publicapi/.github/PULL_REQUEST_TEMPLATE.md

 ### Logging

 - [ ] only emit log lines at ERROR level which require immediate attention from a support engineer.
 These will trigger a zendesk alert.

+### Documentation

+- [ ] Updated README.md for any of the following ?

+* Introduced any new environment variables / removed existing environment variable
+* Added new API / updated existing API definition